 - Supporting international peacekeeping and humanitarian relief operations

-NRO satellites also support civil customers in response to disaster relief and environmental research.
-Scientists created a global environment database using NRO imagery to help predict climate change, assess crop production, map habitats of endangered species, track oil spills, and study wetlands.
-NRO data also forms the basis for products that help depict and assess the devastation in areas affected by natural disasters.
+NRO satellites also support civilian customers with disaster relief and environmental research.
+Scientists used NRO imagery to create a global environment database to help predict climate change, assess crop production, map habitats of endangered species, track oil spills, and study wetlands.
+NRO resources are used to develop products that help depict and assess the devastation in areas affected by natural disasters.

-The NRO's innovation also inspired technology in everyday life with contributions to medical imaging, global communications, high-definition television, cellular phones, the global positioning system (GPS), and much more.
+The NRO's innovation also inspires technology used in everyday life, including medical imaging, global communications, high-definition television, cellular phones, the global positioning system (GPS), and much more.